Precision medicine and how it relates to a patient’s medications

 How is the PGx test performed?

-The inside of a person’s cheek is swabbed (buccal swab) to collect a sample of cells that contain DNA.
-A blood sample is only collected when several buccal swab attempts are unsuccessful and if your health-care team thinks it is necessary.
+The inside of a person’s cheek is swabbed (buccal swab) or a blood sample is used to collect a sample of cells that contain DNA.
 This sample will be used to run the PGx test.
 The PGx test only looks at specific genetic variants that impact how a person processes certain medications.

 To learn more about PGx at SickKids go the Pharmacogenetics page on SickKids.ca.